 MODERN SLAVERY STATEMENT

-Walstead Group Limited (“Walstead”) is a socially responsible business headquartered in the UK.
-Walstead published its initial Modern Slavery Statement in 2017 as required under the Modern Slavery Act of 2015.
-This document provided a brief overview of Walstead’s business in the UK and the steps we took to manage the risks associated with modern slavery in the supply chain.
-The 2020 statement will show what we have learned and expand upon Walstead’s aims for enabling continued transparency and vigilance in our employment and procurement practices.
+Walstead United Kingdom Limited is a socially responsible business headquartered in the UK.
+Walstead UK published its initial Modern Slavery Statement in 2017 as required under the Modern Slavery Act of 2015.
+This document provided a brief overview of Walstead UK and the steps we took to manage the risks associated with modern slavery in the supply chain.
+The 2022 statement will show what we have learned and expanded on Walstead aims for enabling continued transparency and vigilance in our employment and procurement practices.

-As the largest independent commercial web-offset printing group in Europe, we recognise that modern slavery, forced labour and child labour are real issues of global concern.
+As the largest independent commercial web-offset printing group in the UK & Europe, we recognise that modern slavery, forced labour and child labour are real issues of global concern.
 We understand the affect this has on individuals and communities and are aware that being a European organisation does not insulate us from the effects of unethical practice directly on our shop floors, or indirectly through third parties in our supply chain.